fedetournier/league-elo-scraper/README.md

 # League Elo Scraper

 Web scraper that uses Selenium for Python to extract player information from League of Legends on the League of Graphs website.
-It retrieves data about their league, division, league points (LP), winrate, and other details, then sorts them according to their ELO.
+It displays data about their league, division, league points (LP), winrate, and other details, and sorts them according to their ELO.

 ## Features
 - Automatically extracts player information from League of Graphs.